SeraphAgent/seraph-staking-contracts/STAKING ANNOUNCEMENT.md

 ## Staking is Live for $SERAPH! 🎉

+### Audited by Code4rena-Zenith

 [Stake Now](https://seraphai.xyz/stake)

-The $SERAPH v1 staking contract is officially live!
+The $SERAPH v1 and v2 staking contracts are officially live!
 This marks the beginning of a new era for $SERAPH holders, unlocking exciting rewards and long-term benefits.

+V1 Stakers will continue receiving proportional rewards, but new stakes in V1 contract will not be accepted.
+V1 Stakers can migrate to unlimited cap V2 at any convenient time!

 ### Key Details:

 - **Contract Addresses:**

-  - **SeraphPool Contract (Base Chain):** `0xd4F3aa15cFC819846Fc7a001c240eb9ea00f0108`
+  - **Contract Address Staking v2 (Base Chain), unlimited staking cap:** `0xD4b47EE9879470179bAC7BECf49d2755ce5a8ea0`

   - **stTAO Rewards Contract (Base Chain):** `0x4f81837C2f4A189A0B69370027cc2627d93785B4`
   - **SERAPH Rewards Contract (Base Chain):** `0x806041b6473da60abbe1b256d9a2749a151be6c6`
-- **5% Total Supply of SERAPH is initially available for staking cap**
+  - **SeraphPool Contract (Base Chain) v1 (cap and slow migration to v2):** `0xd4F3aa15cFC819846Fc7a001c240eb9ea00f0108`

 - **2-Week Delay** after any staking action ensures fair participation

 ---

-## $SERAPH Staking v1 Details
+## $SERAPH Staking Details

 ### 🚀 **Earn Dynamic Rewards**